The Private Wealth & Private Client Review: Argentina

 In the case of Argentine residents that are stockholders of foreign entities, tax credits for taxes paid abroad for direct or indirect investments in foreign companies can be offset against the payable income tax in Argentina on dividends paid by such entities.
 In the case of direct stockholders, the local taxpayer must be able to prove ownership of at least 25 per cent of the foreign company's equity.
 In the case of indirect shareholders, a minimum 15 per cent ownership must be proved.
 Foreign taxes paid can be used as a tax credit up to a second-tier subsidiary.
 In this case, the subsidiary cannot be located in a country deemed to be a tax haven, pursuant to Argentine regulation.

 In the case of investments involving derivatives, there is some controversy regarding the potential use of income taxes paid abroad as credits.
-Income deriving from derivatives is deemed to be an Argentine income if its recipient is an Argentine resident.
+Income deriving from derivatives is deemed to be Argentine income if its recipient is an Argentine resident.
 Domestic rules regarding foreign tax credits establish they can only be used by a local resident if they are linked with foreign source income.
 Therefore, although debatable, these credits could not be offset against income tax derived from this type of operation, unless a specific double taxation treaty states otherwise.

 v Issues impacting entrepreneurs as holders of active business interests

 Payment of dividends and utilities by those entities is subject to an additional 7 per cent income tax in Argentina.
-A 13 per cent rate would be applicable for profits previously taxed at the above-mentioned 25 per cent rate (unless a double taxation treaty limits it).

 i Applicable jurisdiction and law

 On 1 August 2015, a new Civil and Commercial Code (CCCN) entered into force and replaced both the former Civil Code and the Commercial Code.
-As a consequence, the inheritance, matrimonial and the private international law rules have been significantly amended, and there is still no sufficient case law on the issues addressed herein to fully foresee the final interpretation that the new provisions may entail.
+As a consequence, the inheritance, matrimonial and private international law rules have been significantly amended, and there is still no sufficient case law on the issues addressed herein to fully foresee the final interpretation that the new provisions may entail.

 According to the CCCN, succession to the estate of a deceased person is governed by the law of the country where the decedent was domiciled at the time of his or her death, regardless of the decedent's or his or her inheritors' nationality.
-However, and regardless of the above general rule, Argentine law will mandatorily govern all issues concerning real estate located in Argentina2 and precludes the application of any foreign law.
+However, and regardless of the above general rule, Argentine law will mandatorily govern all issues concerning real estate located in Argentina,2 and precludes the application of any foreign law.
 The CCCN further provides that the same law governs the content and validity of wills.

 Regarding jurisdiction, the general rule is that the judge sitting where the deceased was last domiciled shall have jurisdiction to hear the case.
 There is an exception to this rule when real estate is located in Argentina, in which case the judges sitting at the place where the real estate is located have jurisdiction to hear the case.

 It is worth pointing out that, pursuant to the Constitution, international treaties pre-empt domestic law.
-However, only two treaties are relevant for our analysis (i.e., the Treaties on International Civil Law (Montevideo) of 1889 and 1940), and given their limited territorial application,3 we will just point out that they set forth that the applicable law will be the law where the deceased person's assets were located at the time of his or her death and that wills granted through a public deed in any Member States of the treaty will be valid in all other Member States.
+However, only two treaties are relevant for our analysis (i.e., the Treaties on International Civil Law (Montevideo) of 1889 and 1940), and given their limited territorial application,3 we will just point out that they set forth that the applicable law will be the law where the deceased person's assets were located at the time of his or her death and that wills granted through a public deed in any Member States of such treaty will be valid in all other Member States.

-Although Argentina signed the 1989 Hague Convention on the Law Applicable to Succession of the Estates of Deceased Persons, this convention is not yet effective, and has had a low rate of acceptance.
+Although Argentina signed the 1989 Hague Convention on the Law Applicable to Succession of the Estates of Deceased Persons, this Convention is not yet effective, and has had a low rate of acceptance.

 Argentina has not signed the 1961 Hague Convention on the Conflicts of Laws relating to the Form of Testamentary Dispositions.